Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 **DefaultPortableFrameworkMappings.cs** contains a Dictionary that has the profile number as key and then lists the CommonFrameworks supported.

 In this code the Xamarin frameworks like Xamarin.iOS and MonoAndroid are not considered to be a separate Common Framework.
-This is I believe because they implement dot net
-Frameworks like 4.5 as fully or nearly fully (one exception I know of relates to Data Annotations and Data Validation).
-Other Common Frameworks like "Client Profile" and
-Silverlight do not (the issue with Data Annotations is that the standard evolved and is no longer compatible with the version in the "Client Profile").
+This is I believe because Portable Frameworks only support common core features of .NET and not things that are operating system variant,  they implement dot net.
+The PCL profiles that target Xamarin platforms really only need to implement core .NET fully or nearly fully, and Xamarin have done this in their Mono derivatives.

 This could explain why Plunker does not include Xamarin in his NuGet string for PCL 259.
 It would seem to me though that we need the correct **FrameworkConstants.cs** fragments in the NuGet string for non PCL projects for NuGet to locate the correct Lib directory.